 Each major and minor in the Glenn Korff School of Music is assigned an academic advisor who is a member of the music faculty.
-Music majors can find the name of their adviser in MyRed.
+Music majors can find the name of their adviser in their Degree audit in MyRed.
 This advisor helps the student plan an appropriate, individualized academic program. further, lesson call numbers must be obtained from the adviser in person each semester.

 Waiver of Credits for Competency in Core Courses

 Students who demonstrate mastery of Music Core course content (typically MUSC 131, 132 or 165; MUAP 231, 232) will have the appropriate required degree courses waived.
 However, the total minimum 120 credit hour requirement for the degree must still be satisfied, and the student may use University credit from any department to satisfy the 120-hour requirement.

 Students who have completed the College Board’s Advanced Placement (AP) Exam in Music are given credit for music courses at UNL according to the following guidelines:

 Students who have earned a score of 5 on the College Board’s Advanced Placement Exam in Music Theory are given credit for MUSC 165, MUSC 165A, MUSC 166, and MUSC 166A.